AlaskaAirlines/auro-popover/demo/demo.md

 NOTE: The popover element is hidden visually, but not set to `display: none` for accessibility reasons.
 This is important to know in this setup because the `auro-popover` element may take up physical space depending on your layout solution.

-Note that in these examples the popover content will *not* persist as the user moves their mouse off of the trigger and over the popover content.

 <style>
   .demoFlex {